omad/terminado/doc/websocket.rst

 ============================

 :class:`terminado.TermSocket` is the main API in Terminado.
-It is a subclass of :class:`tornado.web.WebSocketHandler`, used to communicate between a pseudoterminal and term.js.
+It is a subclass of :class:`tornado.websocket.WebSocketHandler`, used to communicate between a pseudoterminal and term.js.
 You add it to your web application as a handler like any other::